-Every homeowners association receives letters from condo owners, and it’s important to have a policy in place that addresses how to deal with these letters.
-In some states, the law dictates how or if a board should respond to letters, but other states leave it up to the associations to form their own policies.
+Every homeowner’s association receives letters from condo owners, and it’s important to have a policy in place that addresses how to deal with these letters.
+In some states, the law dictates how or if a board should respond to letters, but other states leave it up to the associations to form their policies.

 Other experts say that not all letters require a response.
 When it comes to particularly nasty letters with personal attacks from an owner upset with a board decision, a response can just add fuel to the fire.
-Some people believe these letters can safely be ignored in order to avoid escalation.
+Some people believe these letters can safely be ignored to avoid escalation.

 A third option is to pass some letters off to a management company.
 Questions about policy can be forwarded, as can letters with simple maintenance requests, like a request to remove dead tree limbs.
 However, letters asking for a decision on a particular issue should receive a response from a board member rather than from a management company.

-Pilera is a best-of-class, easy-to-use, comprehensive online community management solution for apartments, condos, and associations.
+Pilera is a best-of-class, easy-to-use, comprehensive online property management solution for apartments, condos, and associations.
 Pilera provides the easiest, most comprehensive data management capability available to property managers, leasing agents, boards of directors, and back-office personnel.
-Quickly and easily access whateveryou need, whenever you need it, from wherever you need to be with office or mobile phone connectivity.
+Quickly and easily access whatever you need, whenever you need it, from wherever you need to be with office or mobile phone connectivity.
 You are never out of touch.
-Act on the document/information accessed from the office or “on-the-road” with Pilera supported mobile capability.
+Act on the document/information accessed from the office or “on-the-road” with Pilera-supported mobile capability.
 Contact us today!